Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-02.md

 ## Review

+1. What is a Single Page Application?
+1. Name some pros and cons of Single Page Applications?
 1. Create a new react project
 1. Where were props used in the tutorial?
 1. What are props?
 Descibe in as much detail as you can